sjhdeppe/Astro-461-Python-Cookbook/INSTALL.md

    ```bash
    conda install stsci pyraf iraf python=3
    ```
-   The `python=3` at the end simply ensures that `conda` installs the compatible versions of everything.
+   The `python=3` at the end simply ensures that Anaconda installs the compatible versions of everything.
-    * You may see a wall of text after entering this command about new packages being installed, packages being updated/downgraded, etc. This is all okay, and is `conda` insuring everything is compatible with everything else.
+    * You may see a wall of text after entering this command about new packages being installed, packages being updated/downgraded, etc. This is all okay, and is Anaconda ensuring everything is compatible with everything else.
 4. The last piece of software that will be useful for us is Source Extractor (hopefully the name is self-explanatory!).
 Install it with: